5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 <summary><strong>How to install macOS</strong></summary>

 ### Installing macOS
-If you already have macOS installed but want to perform a clean install, you can either download macOS from the App Store or use [**ANYmacOS**](https://www.sl-soft.de/en/anymacos/).
-It's a hassle-free app than can download macOS High Sierra, Catalina, Big Sur and Monterey.
-It also can create a USB Installer for you.
+**Coming from Windows/Linux**: If you are on Windows or Linux follow the guide provided by [Dortania](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/#making-the-installer)

-For installing macOS Monterey follow the `Monterey Instructions-md` included in the EFI Downloads you find the Releases Section.
+**Coming from macOS**: If you already have access macOS, you can either download macOS from the App Store or use [**ANYmacOS**](https://www.sl-soft.de/en/anymacos/) instaed.
+It's a hassle-free app than can download any macOS from High Sierra up to Monterey and can create an USB Installer as well.

-If you are on Windows or Linux follow the guide provided by [Dortania](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/#making-the-installer)
+**macOS Monterey**: For installing macOS Monterey follow the `Monterey Instructions-md` included in the EFI Downloads you find the [Releases](https://github.com/5T33Z0/Lenovo-T530-Hackinosh-OpenCore/releases) Section.
 </details>

 ## POST-INSTALL